 Move to the prospect’s side of the table, identify the problem, get involved in the solution, and your closing percentage will increase.
 Zig Ziglar, Secrets of Closing the Sale (1984)

-To be successful against competitors, sales professionals must be customer focused, treating a prospect with respect; meet the needs of customers and provide solutions to their problems; and in turn, build trust and credibility with a potential customer to create a relationship.
+To be successful against competitors, sales professionals must be customer-focused, treat a prospect with respect, meet customers’ needs, provide solutions to their problems; and build trust and credibility with a potential customer to create a relationship.

-A number of closing techniques can be effective in identifying the needs of a customer, communicating that the product or service is the right solution and thereby serve as an integral step to accelerate the sale.
+A number of closing techniques can effectively identify a customer’s needs, communicate that the product or service is the right solution, and serve as an integral step to accelerate the sale.

 1. A Soft Approach on Demonstration Close

-In the early stages of the sales presentation it may be useful to describe the coming approach, or how the need and its solution will be demonstrated.
-This can confirm a mutual understanding of the process for moving forward, as well as confirm the prospect’s decision-making authority without being overtly pushy.
+In the early stages of the sales presentation, it may be useful to describe the coming approach or demonstrate the need and solution.
+This can confirm a mutual understanding of the process for moving forward and confirm the prospect’s decision-making authority without being overly pushy.

-It can be framed to gain credibility, such as we have provided this solution to some of the most prominent firms in this industry sector that have been quite pleased with the results and savings; and after the presentation, you will know if it would also be an effective one in your business.
+It can be framed to gain credibilities, such as that we have provided this solution to some of the most prominent firms in this industry sector that have been quite pleased with the results and savings.
+After the presentation, you will know if it would also be an effective one in your business.

 2. Close by Providing Alternates or Options

-Some buyers may prefer choices before committing to a sale, or may not be completely comfortable with the initial proposed solution.
-An effective approach in this situation is to frame alternate choices or options, which may clarify the buyer’s need and allows the buyer to make the choice.
+Some buyers may prefer choices before committing to a sale or may not be completely comfortable with the initial proposed solution.
+An effective approach in this situation is to frame alternate choices or options, which may clarify the buyer’s need and allow the buyer to choose.
 An example would be which of these alternate solutions would be most effective in solving your need?
-It might be an option of different models, product configurations, delivery dates, financing or almost anything else.
-The point is to provide a choice among options, not a choice between the something proposed and nothing.
+It might be an option of different models, product configurations, delivery dates, financing, or almost anything else.
+The point is to provide a choice among options, not a choice between something proposed and nothing.

 3. Close by Reaction to Negotiation

-Often a potential buyer might make a request or ask for a concession, which is a negotiation that indicates interest and may also serve to clarify the buyer’s needs.
-It may present an effective opportunity for the sales person to meet the need, get a closing commitment and accelerate the sale.
-This technique is a reaction and a response to a buyer’s statement directed and phrased in a way for the buyer to make a commitment.
-As an example – a buyer asking when or how quickly a product could be delivered indicates the buyer’s interest and need.
-An effective response might be that if the contract is signed now, delivery can be tomorrow; or alternatively if delivery can be made tomorrow, will you complete the purchase today?
-This technique may also be helpful in shutting off requests for additional concessions.
+Often, a potential buyer might request or ask for a concession, which is a negotiation that indicates interest and may also clarify the buyer’s needs.
+It may present an effective opportunity for the salesperson to meet the need, get a closing commitment and accelerate the sale.
+This technique is a reaction and a response to a buyer’s statement directed and phrased in a way for the buyer to commit.
+For example, a buyer asking when or how quickly a product could be delivered indicates the buyer’s interest and need.
+An effective response might be that if the contract is signed now, delivery can be tomorrow; Alternatively, if delivery can be made tomorrow, will you complete the purchase today?
+This technique may also help shut off requests for additional concessions.